arduino/arduino-modulino-mpy/docs/api.md

 class ModulinoBuzzer(Modulino)
 ```

-Class to play tones on the buzzer of the Modulino.
+Class to play tones on the piezo element of the Modulino Buzzer.
+Predefined notes are available in the NOTES dictionary e.g. ModulinoBuzzer.NOTES["C4"]

+<a id="modulino.buzzer.ModulinoBuzzer.NOTES"></a>

+### `NOTES`

+Dictionary with the notes and their corresponding frequencies.
 The supported notes are defined as follows:
 - B0
 - C1, CS1, D1, DS1, E1, F1, FS1, G1, GS1, A1, AS1, B1